cognitivesleep/cognitivesleep.github.io/README.md

 # Cognitive Sleep

-Time to enhance your problem solving skills through sound and music... while asleep.
+Enabling you to enhance your problem solving skills through sound and music, while asleep.
 Ready?

 Our **purpose** behind “Cognitive Sleep” is to promote self-experiment through one’s own cognitive therapy, allowing the possibilities which sleep, sound and music have installed for us and as such promote:
 - _a state of well-being,_